What the House of Lords Financial Services Regulation Committee Means for FCA Policy & Your Firm

 Is your firm ready to engage with regulatory developments proposed at short notice that may have a significant business impact?

-Firms that failed to engage with the Committee’s work on naming and shaming missed the chance to shape the conversation.
+Firms that failed to engage with the Committee’s work on the FCA’s naming and shaming proposals missed the chance to shape the conversation.
 Find out how your compliance team can pre-emptively address FCA concerns in policy and procedure and explore the questions your board should be asking in light of fundamental regulatory issues raised by the House of Lords Financial Services Regulation Committee.

 What You Will Learn